-Note: May be Open entry/Open exit; Pass/No Pass grading only
+Note: May be Open entry/Open exit; Pass/No Pass grading only Transfer acceptability: CSU

 Designed to assist students in selecting a career goal.
 This will be accomplished by identifying the students' career interests, personality type, work values, and transferable skills as they relate to occupations.